 Function Description Parameter(s) bit_and Returns the bitwise AND of two integers.
 Each bit in the binary expansion of the result will only be set if both of the corresponding bits in the two input numbers are also set.
-An integer value.
-Another integer value. bit_not Returns the bitwise complement of an integer.
+An integer value.Another integer value. bit_not Returns the bitwise complement of an integer.
 Each bit in the binary expansion of the result will be the opposite of the corresponding bit in the input number.
 An integer value. bit_or Returns the bitwise OR of two integers.
 Each bit in the binary expansion of the result will be set if either of the corresponding bits in the two input numbers is set.
-An integer value.
-Another integer value.

-Function Description Parameter(s) bit_shift Returns an integer value computed by shifting the binary bits of the input value.
+An integer value.Another integer value. bit_shift Returns an integer value computed by shifting the binary bits of the input value.
+Note: Positive values shift it to the left and negative values shift it to the right.
 An integer value whose bits are to be shifted.
 An integer value specifying how far to shift the bits of the first parameter. bit_xor Returns the bitwise XOR of two integers.
-An integer value.
 Each bit in the binary expansion of the result will be set if the corresponding bits in the two input numbers are different from one another.
-Another integer value.
+An integer value.Another integer value.